side-projects-42/Resource-Store-2/GOOGLE/filesystem-proposal/doc/v3_design.md

 >       return foo<wpath>( p );
 >     }

-That's really ugly for such a simple need, and there would be a combinatorial explosion if the function took multiple Path arguments and each could be either narrow or wide.
-It gets even worse if the C++0x `char16_t` and ` char32_t` types are to be supported.
+That’s really ugly for such a simple need, and there would be a combinatorial explosion if the function took multiple Path arguments and each could be either narrow or wide.
+It gets even worse if the C++0x `char16_t` and `char32_t` types are to be supported.

 <span id="Solution">Solution</span>
 -----------------------------------